graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Type System Extensions

+TypeSystemExtensionDocument : TypeSystemDefinitionOrExtension+

+TypeSystemDefinitionOrExtension :
+  - TypeSystemDefinition
+  - TypeSystemExtension

 TypeSystemExtension :
   - SchemaExtension
   - TypeExtension

 Type system extensions are used to represent a GraphQL type system which has been extended from some original type system.
 For example, this might be used by a local service to represent data a GraphQL client only accesses locally, or by a GraphQL service which is itself an extension of another GraphQL service.

+Tools which only seek to produce and extend schema and not execute requests may choose to only allow {TypeSystemExtensionDocument} and not allow {ExecutableDefinition} but should provide a descriptive error if present.

 ## Descriptions